We use income and assets tests to check if you can get Youth Allowance and how much you might get.

 If your parent or guardian pays child support, we remove it from their parental income.

-The family pool refers to the dependent children in your family who may affect your payment rate.
+The family pool refers to the dependent children in your family who may affect your payment rate, like your siblings.

 When there is another dependent child in your family pool, your payment could increase.
 If a dependent child leaves your family pool, your payment may decrease.